kgashok/project-ideas/ias/pointerGlossary.md

 ## Quiz 13  - what does this function do?
 ![mystery13](http://j.mp/mysteryFunc13)

-## Quiz 14 - what this function do?
+## Quiz 14 - what does this function do?
 ![mystery14](http://j.mp/mysteryFunc14)

 # What next?